Dhruvpamnani/qb-safezones/README.md

 ## QB-Savezones rebuild for QB-Core
 This is a very awesome save/speedlimit zone mod, for [qb-core](https://github.com/qbcore-framework/qb-core)

-I don't need to explain how it works, just follow the instructions in the config.lua file.

 ## How it works in game
 - This wil iqnore police.